blodgett-calvin PART I

 AIA LA RESIDENTIAL ARCHITECTURE AWARD 2016

-A collection of pavilions is sited in the clearings of mature oaks, and for the vantage point of the main house.
+Carefully and incrementally, we sited a collection of pavilions in the clearings of mature oaks, and for the vantage point of the main house.
+Each pavilion evolves its geometric alignment as they move across the site, from the cardinal order of the house to the shifting form of the land.

 Roofs become ground planes, inside becomes outside; each structure supporting a relationship or a pursuit that matters deeply to the Owners.